-I explained to Kendra that she and her coworkers need to be grateful for those cameras because they’re motivating them to conduct themselves appropriately, which clients greatly appreciate.
 When you’re at work, you shouldn’t require any privacy.
 You shouldn’t ever be speaking about or doing anything that you wouldn’t say or do in front of your employer.
 Your behavior in the salon reflects on the business as a whole and affects the success of those around you as well.
-All of us, at one point or another, have lost good clients due to the actions of our coworkers.
+All of us, at one point or another, have lost clients due to the actions of our badly behaving coworkers.

-At the end of the day, the one thing most owners care about is making money.
+At the end of the day, the one thing most business owners prioritize is making money.
 They don’t care if your boyfriend left you or if you’re about to be evicted from your apartment because you blew your rent money on shoes.
-They’re not interested in your gossip, your drama, or that rash you can’t get rid of.
-If your owner feels the need to install cameras, they’re not “spying” on you…they’re babysitting you because at some point, you’ve proven that you can’t be trusted to behave like responsible, professional adults when you’re left to your own devices.
+They’re not interested in your gossip, your drama, or that rash you can’t get rid of any more than the majority of your clients are.
+If the salon owner feels the need to install cameras, they’re probably not “spying” on you; they’re babysitting you because at some point, you have proven that you can’t be trusted to act like responsible, professional adults when you’re left without supervision.